 If you look for a sustainable packaging solution, PaperFoam is an excellent material:

-- It is made out of renewable raw materials that are locally sourced
+- Made out of renewable raw materials that are locally sourced

 Since PaperFoam has an average weight of only 180 gram per liter in many cases a PaperFoam tray weighs less than equivalent trays made from plastics, pulp or carton.
 A full truck load weighs only around 6 metric tons (ca 13,000 lb).
 It saves fuel and roads.
 That helps in the reduction of energy needed for transportation as well in the transportation costs.